subaanqasim/quran-to-obsidian/README.md

 }
 ```

-For example, the Arabic font I use is [KFGQPC Uthmanic Script HAFS](https://arabicfonts.net/fonts/kfgqpc-uthmanic-script-hafs-regular) as it is the same font of most mus'hafs used to memorise the Qur'an:
+For example, the Arabic font I use is [KFGQPC Uthmanic Script HAFS](https://arabicfonts.net/fonts/kfgqpc-uthmanic-script-hafs-regular) as it is the same font of most mus'hafs use.

 ```css
 .quran-arabic {